 When my son was diagnosed with multiple food allergies, including dairy, my grandma seemed in awe of cooking without the ingredients we all grew to love.
 No butter?
 We can get along without it, I'd tell her.

-Making mashed potatoes without dairy products was the biggest challenge.
+Making dairy free mashed potatoes was the biggest challenge.
 The other most common allergens are fairly easy to avoid with this dish.
 And really, it just takes a few substitutions to do it.

 When I started to work on making "safe" mashed potatoes that were still light and fluffy, I started looking into the potato itself.
 Many mashed potato recipes don't specify the type of potato while others are very particular.
 In my search, I noticed two clear winners in the race for the perfect potato for mashing: Yukon Gold and russets.

 These potatoes are known to be a bit starchy and not "waxy" like reds and whites which can get kind of pasty when mashed.
 I like to use Yukon Golds because they do have a bit of a buttery flavor compared to russets.

 We've established that we're not doing butter in this recipe so what is another alternative?
 My go-to butter substitute is Earth Balance Buttery Spread.
 It comes in a dairy free variety and, if you're allergic to dairy AND soy, there is a dairy free, soy free option as well.
 So, yes, you can make dairy and soy free mashed potatoes with the right margarine!

 Earth Balance is pretty easy to find at the store these days.
 However, if you can't find dairy/soy free margarine at your grocery store, you can use some other type of fat such as olive oil.
 You could also try using a flavored grapeseed or olive oil to put a different spin on these spuds.

 When I made mashed potatoes before my dairy free days, I always used skim milk.
 It just seemed to me I could make pretty good potatoes without all of that extra fat.